March 25, 2026 (3mo ago)

 Written by Temps Team

 If you're new to Temps, start with what Temps is and why we built it.
-Otherwise, here's everything that shipped.
+Otherwise, here's everything that shipped in 0.0.7.

-TL;DR: Temps 0.0.7 adds Docker Compose as a deployment preset with multi-service domain routing, a Pingora-powered Edge CDN proxy with ECIES-encrypted TLS distribution, content-addressable static asset storage with SHA-256 deduplication, WebSocket-based container exec terminals, email open/click tracking with 116 tests, and three new CLI deploy commands (
+TL;DR: Temps 0.0.7 adds Docker Compose as a deployment preset with multi-service domain routing and compose override files, a stateless Pingora-powered Edge CDN with ECIES-encrypted TLS distribution and LRU content cache, content-addressable static asset storage with SHA-256 deduplication, WebSocket PTY container exec terminals, email open/click tracking with 116 tests including a full E2E flow, and three new CLI deploy commands (

-Docker Compose went from "not supported" to a first-class deployment preset across 35 commits in 0.0.7.
+Docker Compose is a first-class deployment preset in 0.0.7.
 You can now deploy multi-container apps via git-push with a DownloadRepo → DeployCompose → MarkComplete pipeline — the same workflow you already use for Next.js, Vite, or Dockerfile projects.

-The Docker Compose support isn't a bolted-on afterthought.
-It includes compose override files (merge your own YAML at deploy time for port remapping or volume changes without touching the repo), per-service public port control with automatic subdomain assignment, and service-specific custom domain routing.
+The Docker Compose support includes compose override files (merge your own YAML at deploy time for port remapping or volume changes without touching the repo), per-service public port control with automatic subdomain assignment, and service-specific custom domain routing.
 Want api.example.com pointing at your API container and app.example.com at your frontend?
 Set the service_name on each custom domain.

-Volumes survive redeployments (docker compose down runs without --volumes), and Temps injects its system environment variables into every compose service automatically.
+Volumes survive redeployments (docker compose down runs without --volumes), and Temps injects its system environment variables into every compose service automatically via an auto-generated docker-compose.temps-env.yml override.
 Full cleanup only happens when you delete the project or environment.

 The UI got compose-specific touches too: a compose file picker that filters by root directory during project creation, per-service URLs in the container list, and screenshot capture for compose deployments.

-The new temps edge CLI command launches a lightweight, stateless CDN proxy node powered by Pingora (Cloudflare's open-source proxy framework — see why we chose Rust).
+The bunx @temps-sdk/cli edge command launches a lightweight, stateless CDN proxy node powered by Pingora (Cloudflare's open-source proxy framework — see why we chose Rust).
 It doesn't need a database — just an origin URL and an edge token.

-Here's what happens under the hood: the edge node registers with the control plane via a POST request, exchanging X25519 public keys.
-Every 15 seconds, it syncs its route table.
-Every 30 seconds, it sends a heartbeat with cache statistics.
+Here's what happens under the hood: the edge node self-registers with the control plane via POST /api/internal/nodes/register, exchanging X25519 public keys.
+Every 15 seconds it syncs its route table from GET /api/internal/edge/routes.
+Every 30 seconds it sends a heartbeat with cache statistics (hit rate, disk usage, entry count).

 The TLS certificate distribution uses ECIES encryption — X25519 ECDH key exchange with HKDF-SHA256 derivation and AES-256-GCM encryption.
 Each sync generates a fresh ephemeral keypair for forward secrecy.
 Certificates live in memory only; they're never written to disk on edge nodes.

 Static assets are now stored using SHA-256 content hashing with git-style blob sharding (blobs/{prefix}/{hash}).
-If two deployments serve the same main.js file, Temps stores it once.
+If two deployments serve the same main.js file, Temps stores it once and maps both URLs to the same blob.

 The static_asset_cache database table maps URLs to content hashes, so the proxy can resolve assets without touching the filesystem.
 When you deploy a new version, old assets stay accessible via the stale-chunk fallback until nightly garbage collection cleans up unreferenced blobs.

-One-shot commands via POST /projects/{id}/environments/{env_id}/containers/{container_id}/exec — send a command, get the output back.
+One-shot commands via POST /projects/{id}/environments/{env_id}/containers/{container_id}/exec — send a command, get the output back synchronously.

 Persistent terminals via WebSocket upgrade — full xterm.js-compatible PTY sessions with resize support.
 Open a terminal tab in the dashboard and you're connected to a live shell inside your container.

-Container exec is opt-in per project (set container_exec_enabled) and gated by the ContainersExec permission.
+Container exec is opt-in per project (container_exec_enabled) and gated by the ContainersExec permission.
+This works with Docker Compose deployments too — you can exec into any individual service container within a compose deployment.

 Email tracking in 0.0.7 has two components: open tracking and click tracking.
 This builds on the transactional email system shipped in earlier releases.

-Click tracking rewrites all HTTP/HTTPS links in your email to route through Temps.
-The redirect endpoint records the click and 302-redirects to the original URL.
+Click tracking rewrites all HTTP/HTTPS links in your email to route through GET /api/emails/{id}/track/click/{link_index} when track_clicks: true is set.
+The redirect endpoint records the click event and 302-redirects to the original URL.
 Smart links like mailto:, tel:, #anchor, and javascript: are left untouched.

-Both features are opt-in per email via the send API:
+Both features are opt-in per email via the send API (both default to false):

 {